Documentation

 Subnet de-registration

 With a limit on the number of subnets, (assuming all slots are filled) when a new subnet is registered an existing subnet must be de-registered.
 The subnet with the lowest emissions (that is not in immunity) will be removed from the network.
-This means that the subnet numbers are not a chronological summary of the Bittensor network.
+This means that the subnet numbers are not awarded in chronological order.
 Taostats has a chart showing the emissions for all subnets that can be sorted low -> high.
+In this screenshot, the newest subnets are 38, 14 and 15.

 In this screenshot, the three lowest emission subnets have immunity, meaning that subnet 29 would be the next deregistered subnet.

-In this screenshot from 20th January, the three lowest emission subnets have immunity, meaning that subnet 29 would be the next deregistered subnet.
+In this screenshot from August 2024 shows that subnet 38 would be the next deregistered subnet.

 📘